 You think automatic espresso machines can't satisfy your cravings for an authentic espresso?
 Then you might just fall in love with the Manual Lever Espresso Machine.

-But why use a Manual Lever Espresso Machine if there are a lot of automatic ones available?
+But why use a Manual Lever Espresso Machine if there are a lot of automatic espresso makers available?

 Because a Manual Lever Espresso Machine doesn't only look classy and elegant, it also makes great tasting espresso.
 Last but not least it is a great gift idea.

 The main features of a manual lever espresso machine is a large lever on the outer part of the machine, which the user has to push down to let the water reach the coffee grounds, thus producing an espresso.
 And unlike the automatic and semi-automatic espresso machines, this one doesn't have a pump to push the water through the portafilter.